virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 }
 ```

-##User defined
+##Custom global placeholders
-User defined placeholders can be predefined via **globals variables**.
+User defined placeholders can be predefined via **globals fields**.
 It will define before install manifest.
 Optional value, only object.
 For example:
 ```
 {